 To discover the nuts and bolts of OddsMonkey, you’ll need to register for the trial or sign up for OddsMonkey Premium.

-Odds Monkey have made a number of improvements to the user journey and the home page for Premium members is the Dashboard providing account details, current progress through training and quick links to the important sections of the site.
+Odds Monkey made a number of improvements to the user journey and to the home page for both Free and Premium members in 2022 including:

 If you’ve done the trial, you’ll have already covered the introductory tutorials and two offers in the Start Here section.
 While it’s not obvious where to go next, it’s not too difficult to figure out how to use the Training tab to find the various offers which are categorised into new account offers, existing customer offers, casino & games and bingo.
 Here you find a list of offers, each with its own step-by-step guide.

 Other categories under the Training tab cover product guides, explaining how to use the various tools and there are over 20 articles with advanced tips and guides covering matched betting strategies and troubleshooting.

 The guides are concisely written, making them easy to follow once you have faith in the matched betting process.
 New account offers are listed by how easy they are to complete and most of the easy offers have a video tutorial which will be very useful for matched betting novices but many of the offers rated ‘average’ and ‘hard’ are lacking video guides.